vikv1/mass_java_core/README.md

 More information about MASS can be found out the University of Washington Distributed Systems Lab [Homepage](http://depts.washington.edu/dslab/MASS).

+#Documentation
+You may find documentation regarding the Java version of the MASS library in the [Wiki](Home)

 # Building The Core Library #
 ## Overview ##
 The core library is structured around [Maven](https://maven.apache.org).
 MASS-Java takes advantage of the dependency management and build functionality of Maven; Maven will need to be installed on your computer to build a properly functioning JAR.
 Maven is a popular tool for managing the development and maintenance lifecycle of Java applications; it is recommended that you visit the Maven home site and become familiar with its' use.
 In particular, check out the following topics: